joshgreenwell/zoid-lesson/src/tutorial2/README.md

 ### Step 4:

-Finally, we will look forward to the next challenge and talk about<br/>
+Finally, we will look forward to the next tutorial and talk about<br/>
 `props`.
 In your create call, you can also add validation and<br/>
 documentation for the props that are required or optional.
 In zoid,<br/>
 props are like options.